RulecityLLC/mpojson/README.md

 ## To build/install

-These instructions assume you are installing to '/tmp/cmake_install/mpojson'.
+These instructions assume that all dependencies are already installed to '/tmp/cmake_install' and that you are installing to '/tmp/cmake_install/mpojson'.
 For Windows, you can substitute 'c:\temp\cmake_install' for '/tmp/cmake_install'.

 ```
 cd thirdparty/jansson-2.12